varunKT001/express-ts-decorators/README.md

 + app.use(AppRouter.getInstance());
 ```

-- After that use the `ErrorMiddleware` provided by the library:
+- Now use the `ErrorMiddleware` provided by the library to setup Error Handling:

 ```diff
 import express from 'express';